crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

 ## Installing pants and building ef-open tools
-To build the ef-open tools, you will need to:
+To build the ef-open tools, you will need to...
- - install pants on the path above the repos, typically "at the top directory of the workspace"
+ - INSTALL: install pants "at the top directory of the workspace"
+   - do this once on every system that will build with pants (your laptop, Jenkins, ...)
- - create and configure "ef_site_config.py" file and accompanying BUILD.siteconfig file in a repo you control
+ - CUSTOMIZE: create and configure "ef_site_config.py" file and accompanying BUILD.siteconfig file in your infrastructure repo
+   - do this just once per repo
- - export an environment variable to tell pants where ef_site_config.py is
+ - BUILD export an environment variable to tell pants where ef_site_config.py is, and build
+   - do this every time you build the tools
+   - ef-open also provides a simple helper script to check the setup and perform the pants build

 ### Preliminaries
 From the pants documentation: